 Math Stories is an NHA created curriculum based on the research from Cognitively Guided Instruction.
 This daily practice ensures students build conceptual understanding and have an opportunity to problem solve each and every day.
-This daily practice allows teachers to utilize the math practice standards and ensures the five strands of mathematical proficiency are developed with all of our students.
+This daily practice is allows teachers to utilize the math practice standards daily and ensures that the five strands of mathematical proficiency are developed with all of our students.